 Immunization Registry: Submitting Data | On-Boarding Process

 As required by law (Act 432 of 1995), immunization providers in Arkansas must report immunizations given to persons under the age of 22 years to the statewide immunization registry, Arkansas WebIZ.
-Per Arkansas Code Annotated §§20-15-1201 – 1203, after receiving consent, adult immunization records are voluntarily reported to the registry by the immunization provider.
+A provider may report the administration of adult immunizations to individuals twenty-two (22) years of age or older without individuals’ consent to the department per Arkansas Code Annotated §§20-15-1201 – 1203.
 This public health option allows Eligible Professionals (EP) or Eligible Hospitals (EH) to electronically submit immunization records using Health Level Seven (HL7) to send the data.

 As of December 9, 2013 the following changes have been made to the HL7 interface requirements.
 Please read through each carefully as they will affect the quality of the messages you send and may potentially disallow messages to be accepted.

 - PV1-20 (Financial Class) will now accept a Date (YYYYMMDD) along with VFC eligibility.

 - Zip Codes submitted with 9 digits will properly parse.

 - PID-3 (Patient Identifier) is considerably shorter in max length; all ids will be trimmed accordingly.